 GWSO is Moving Forward to Become a Leader in Green Tech With Transformative Technology

-/EIN News/ -- Temecula, CA, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- Global Warming Solutions, Inc. (OTC: GWSO), a global developer of green technologies that help to mitigate the effects of climate change, wants to congratulate its shareholders on this monumental achievement with the successful completion of testing its revolutionary battery technology which was referred to as a “microelectrochemical power source” during testing.
+Temecula, CA, Nov.
+21, 2022 (GLOBE NEWSWIRE) -- Global Warming Solutions, Inc. GWSO, a global developer of green technologies that help to mitigate the effects of climate change, wants to congratulate its shareholders on this monumental achievement with the successful completion of testing its revolutionary battery technology which was referred to as a "microelectrochemical power source" during testing.
 GWSO is proud to announce that test results have far exceeded expectations.

 The tests were conducted under Dr. Madatov's supervision in conjunction with the AQST USA, Inc. team in their Canton, Mississippi facility.
 After rigorous testing, we can proudly confirm this "microelectrochemical power source" technology invented by Dr. Madatov is not just more advanced than any existing lithium-ion and sodium batteries but also safer, cleaner, more affordable, and more environmentally friendly with a much broader spectrum of applications.
 The capabilities of this unique technology make it truly transformative for multiple industries.